AudriusAnusauskas/ToDoAppAudrius/README.md

 ## Running the app
 Open VSCode, navigate to the app folder and open `index.html` file with `Live Server`.  <br>
 The browser tab is opened and the app is loaded. <br>
-Please hit the `refresh` button on your browser for the sample tasks to be loaded from your browser's `sessionStorage`.

 ## The responsive design
 The responsiveness of the app is atchieved with `css` using `media queries`.
 Therefore the app could be used on various devices - Desktop, Tablet, Phone.